Application for international students

-If you hold a non-Italian qualification and you want to transfer to the University of Turin from an Italian University, please follow the instructions on the webpage Changes and transfers and apply online according to specific deadlines for the study program you are interested in.
+If you hold a non-Italian qualification and you want to transfer to the University of Turin from an Italian University, please follow the instructions on Changes and transfers and apply online according to the specific deadlines for the degree program you are interested in.

-For more information, please refer to the Student registry office of the degree program you are interested in.
+For more information, please refer to the Students registry office ("Segreteria studenti") of the degree program you are interested in.